NBISweden/workshop-reproducible-research/pages/git/git-2-creating-repositories.md

 ```

 > **Tip** <br>
-> If you try to run `git status` in a non-git directory, it will say
+> If you try to run `git status` in a non-Git directory, it will say
 > that it is *not a git repository*.
-The way this works is that git
+The way this works is that Git
-> adds a hidden directory `.git/` in the root of a git tracked
+> adds a hidden directory `.git/` in the root of a Git tracked
 > directory (run `ls -a` to see it).
 This hidden directory contains
-> all information and settings git needs in order to run and version
+> all information and settings Git needs in order to run and version
 > track your files.
-This also means that your git-tracked directory
+This also means that your Git-tracked directory
 > is self-contained, *i.e.* you can simply delete it and everything that
-> has to do with git in connection to that directory will be gone.
+> has to do with Git in connection to that directory will be gone.

 The text `nothing to commit (create/copy files and use "git add" to track)`
-tells us that while we are inside a directory that git is currently tracking,
+tells us that while we are inside a directory that Git is currently tracking,
 there are currently no files being tracked; let's add some!

 Copy the following files from the `workshop-reproducible-research/tutorials/git`